Buzzology/slackbounties/README.md

 No. We intentionally only record balances, individual transactions are not saved to the database.
 Leaderboards are also limited to the top 30% of users (a max of 10).
 Even with full access to the database only the user's latest daily, weekly, monthly, yearly and all time balances are available.

 ### Is the bot limited to pull/merge requests?
-No. MRs are what I needed it for, but realistically it can probably be used for most slack based task workflows.
+No. MRs are what I needed it for but it can probably be used for most slack based task workflows.